 When pricing insurance contracts it is useful to estimate not only the average insured loss but also the insured loss distribution.
 Although an initial approach may include only an estimate of the mean, risk measures generally require an estimate of the distribution.
 This problem is often solved by modeling losses as a sum of individual claims.
-A frequency distribution describes the number of claims N; a severity distribution describes the size of each claim X_k .
+A frequency distribution describes the number of claims N, a severity distribution describes the size of each claim $X_k$ .
 The individual claim sizes are usually assumed to be independent and identically distributed (iid) as well as independent from the claim counts.
 This model is known as the Collective Risk Model [3].
-The aggregate loss dollars Z are the sum of the individual claim sizes
+The aggregate loss dollars Z are the sum of the individual claim sizes.

-$$Z = X_1 + \dots + X_N. \tag{1.1}$$
+$$Z = X_1 + \dots + X_N \tag{1.1}$$

-The expectation and variance of Z are easily expressed in terms of the frequency and severity components
+The expectation and variance of Z are easily expressed in terms of the frequency and severity components.

-$$E(Z) = E(X)E(N).$$ (1.2)
+$$E(Z) = E(X)E(N) \tag{1.2}$$

-$$\operatorname{Var}(Z) = \operatorname{Var}(X) \operatorname{E}(N) + \operatorname{E}(X)^2 \operatorname{Var}(N).$$ (1.3)
+$$Var(Z) = Var(X)E(N) + E(X)^{2}Var(N)$$ (1.3)

 Estimating the aggregate loss distribution requires more work, but there are numerous techniques available: simulation, Fast Fourier Transform, continuous Fourier Transform [1], recursion [4, 8], and moment matching [5, 9].
 In this paper, the Fast Fourier Transform (FFT) will be used.
-The FFT has been described in detail by Robertson [7] and Wang [10], and an overview is also included here as Appendix C.
+The FFT has been described in detail by Robertson [7] and Wang [10].

 1.2.
-A Problem That Includes Dependencies between Loss Components
+A Problem that Includes Dependencies Between Loss Components

 The collective risk model as outlined above is sufficient to describe most insurance policies.
 One example in which this model is not sufficient arises in individual risk rating.
-A policy may provide specific excess coverage above a per-occurrence retention, and may also provide coverage in excess of an aggregate amount for the retained losses.
-The excess of aggregate cover is commonly called a stop loss cover.
+A policy may provide Specific Excess coverage above a per-claim retention, and may also provide coverage in excess of an aggregate amount for the retained losses.
+The excess of aggregate cover is commonly called a Stop Loss cover.

-The distributions for either the specific excess or stop loss covers can be estimated using the collective risk model.
+The distributions for either the Specific Excess or Stop Loss covers can be estimated using the collective risk model.
 However, it is more difficult to estimate the distribution for the sum of the two covers because there is a dependence between the pieces.
 One trivial element of the dependence is easily seen-if there are no retained losses then there are no losses in excess of the retention.